• Tanzania Ngila Estate Karibu Espresso

 This was one of the easiest coffees to set up this year.
 Without slowing anything down tasty shots flowed from the very early 20 seconds…

-9oz Milk-based drink, this is a rich mixture of malt and chocolate.
+9oz Milk-based drink, this is a rich mixture of malt, soft Autumnal fruit and cocoa.

 For me, the espresso has a light body, sweet soft acidity (think blackberry) and a linger of brown sugar, cocoa, and citrus.
 When fresh this is a tiny bit toasty, but that will fade over the next few days.
 Although completely biased, I am a huge fan.